Microsoft/azure-docs.pt-pt/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Eliminar ficheiros e pastas

-O fragmento seguinte elimina os ficheiros e pastas especificados numa conta do Data Lake Storage Gen1, recursivamente.
+O seguinte corte elimina os ficheiros e pastas especificados numa conta Gen1 de Armazenamento de Data Lake, recursivamente.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");